-The Air Force finally takes ownership of its first Boeing tanker — with some misgivings
+The Air Force finally takes ownership of its first Boeing tanker — with serious misgivings

 As the Air Force took ownership of its first KC-46A air-to-air refueling tanker, it issued a critical statement pointing to remaining shortfalls in the tanker's capability.

-The U.S. Air Force on Thursday finally accepted and took ownership from Boeing of its first KC-46A air-to-air refueling tanker, though it pointed to flaws in the aircraft’s refueling system that must be fixed.
+The U.S. Air Force on Thursday finally accepted and took ownership from Boeing of its first KC-46A air-to-air refueling tanker, though it pointed to flaws in the aircraft’s refueling systems that must be fixed.

-Rather than celebrate the tanker milestone — which has been such a long time coming — the Air Force issued a short but critical statement pointing to remaining shortfalls in the tanker’s capability.
+Rather than celebrate the tanker milestone — which has been such a long time coming — the Air Force issued a short statement critical of the remaining shortfalls in the tanker’s capability.
 And actual delivery of the jet to McConnell Air Force Base in Wichita, Kan., is weeks away.

 Air Force officials are particularly dissatisfied with problems that have surfaced during flight tests of the new camera system Boeing has installed for operating the tanker’s refueling boom.
-With this new “remote vision system,” designed to work in total darkness, the boom operator sits at a terminal behind the cockpit and guides the boom toward a jet approaching to accept fuel by watching it on a computer screen.
+With this new “remote vision system,” designed to work even in total darkness, the boom operator sits at a terminal behind the cockpit and guides the boom toward a jet approaching to accept fuel by watching it on a computer screen.

-During flight tests, operators have had difficulty in certain lighting conditions seeing the approaching jet with sufficient precision.
+During flight tests, operators have had difficulty seeing the approaching jet with sufficient precision in certain lighting conditions — when the sun is low and glare reflects off the receiving aircraft, and also when the sun is behind the tanker and casts deep shadows on the receiver.

 Most Read Business Stories